souravq/l2b2a3---MERN-Course-Review-Project/README.md

-# L2-B2-assignment-3
+# L2-B2-assignment-3 - Course Review

 ## Description

-L2-B2-assignment-3 is a powerful TypeScript-based web application built with Express and Mongoose for MongoDB interaction.
+L2-B2-assignment-3 Course Review is a powerful TypeScript-based web application built with Express and Mongoose for MongoDB interaction.
 It provides a solid foundation for creating, reading, updating, and deleting course data, category data, review data complete with robust validation and error handling.

 ### Features